-Further to Part B, Section 4.2 and the street cross-sections found in Appendix B of this Plan, this section provides guidance on how to best structure and organize elements and within the right-of-way.
-The Vaughan Mills Centre Transportation Network, proposed Street Cross-Sections, and Open Space and Active Transportation Plan in this Plan shall guide the design of and improvement of streets in Vaughan Mills Centre.
+Further to Part B, Section 4.2 and the street cross-sections found in Appendix A of this Plan, this section provides guidance and recommendations for structuring and organizing elements within the right-of-way.
+The Vaughan Mills Centre Transportation Network, proposed Street Cross-Sections, and Open Space and Active Transportation Plan in this Plan provide a guide for the design and improvement of streets in Vaughan Mills Centre.

-The street cross-sections found in Appendix B, which illustrate proposed streetscape conditions for the different street types shall guide the placement of streetscape elements addressed in the following policies.
+The street cross-sections found in Appendix A, which illustrate proposed streetscape conditions for the different street types illustrate the recommended placement of streetscape elements addressed in the following policies.
 Generally, all streets shall be built with a public boulevard on both sides that includes street trees, walking zones, landscaping, street furniture, and lighting.